ISISComputingGroup/ibex_developers_manual/backend_system/First-time-installing-and-building-(Windows).md

 In `C:\Instrument\Apps\EPICS\CSS\master` run `setup_css.bat`
 this will create directories for the archive engine. in `.\css-win.x86_64`

-# Setting up a configurations directory
+# Setting up the configurations & scripting directory

 * Create the following folder structure: `C:\Instrument\Settings\config`